mvashishth/mvashishth.github.io/README.md

-##This is the repo for my personal website.
+## This is the repo for my personal website.
+The website is hosted at https://mvashishth.github.io

 To see how the code works please follow the following steps:
 1. Clone the repo